pingdong/newmoon/README.md

 # **Newmoon**

 For many reasons, I have seen many compromised designs/projects.
-Therefore I decided to implement an ideal solution as a template and maintain it to catch up with emerging technology and concepts in the future.
+Therefore I decided to implement a proof-of-concept solution and update along with emerging technology.

 The current version borrowed some codes and idea from Microsoft eShopContainers project, Thanks.